tammoippen/geohash-hilbert/README.md

 - base4: each character is in `'0123'`
 - base16: each character is in `'0123456789abcdef'`
 - base64: each character is in `'0123456789@ABCDEFGHIJKLMNOPQRSTUVWXYZ_abcdefghijklmnopqrstuvwxyz'`

+**Note**: Do not mix geohashes from the original `geohash` and this, and do not mix base4, base16 and base64 geohash representations.
+Decide for one representation and then stick to it.

 The different encodings also give a more fine grain control of the actual encoding precision and the geohash size: